jfallmann/MONSDA/docs/index.rst

 =======================================
-Welcome to the NextSnakes documentation
+Welcome to the MONSDA documentation
 =======================================

 .. toctree::